 All data stored in our databases is encrypted at rest.

-All Blueprint and Vessel specific configurations is additionally encrypted at the application level.
+All Blueprint and Vessel specific configurations are additionally encrypted at the application level.

 All external network traffic from the application is encrypted with TLS.

 There are only three forms of your proprietary data that Shipyard actively handles and stores: